 He has acted at the Stratford Festival and has appeared on television in various nationally and internationally broadcast programs including For the Record, Judge (CBC Toronto), The Great Electrical Revolution, and The Incredible Story Studio (Mind’s Eye).
 His movie credits include The Wars, Painted Angels (with Kelly McGillis), Black Light (with Michael Ironside), and The Impossible Elephant (with Mia Sara).
 A series of character-based vignettes called The Adventures of Eddie Gustafson, written and performed by Brenna, had a five-year run on CBC Radio.

 Having completed his PhD at the University of London (England), Dr. Brenna is an active proponent of internationalization at the University of Saskatchewan, where he is employed.
 He was involved in the development of an exchange with Mazaryk University in the Czech Republic, where he taught a module on Canadian theatre.
 He has taught (and learned) mask in the aboriginal village of Boruca in the mountains of Costa Rica.
 Most recently, he taught a course in mask at the University of Hyderabad in India, the first step in developing an exchange between that university and the University of Saskatchewan.
 He regularly leads a study abroad course in London and Stratford-upon-Avon for students at the University of Saskatchewan.
+In 2022, Brenna was a recipient of the Queen Elizabeth II Platinum Jubilee Medal for his achievements in Education.

 His stage plays have been produced at Dancing Sky Theatre in Meacham, 25th Street Theatre in Saskatoon, and the Neptune Theatre in Halifax.
+In 2022, Brenna’s apocalyptic full-length drama The Promised Land received an Honourable Mention in the Scripts on Fire Playwriting Contest.